prasanshivarapu/prasanshivarapu/README.md

 - 👋 Hi, I’m @prasanshivarapu
 - 👀 I’m interested in website designing
-- 🌱 I’m currently learning react.js
+- 🌱 I’m looking for react.js roles
-- 💞️ My skills are for frontend:-html,css,javascript
+- 💞️ My skills are for frontend:-html,css,javascript, React.js
 - Backend:-python,nodejs,expressJs
 - Database:-Sql
-- React.js is going on
 - 📫 How to reach me mobile number 📱:-+918688859874
-- mailId 📩:-prasan.shivarapu@gmail.com
+- Mail-Id 📩:-prasan.shivarapu@gmail.com

 <!---
 prasanshivarapu/prasanshivarapu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.